siyb/tw-fdpsm-2-orm/tw-mad-11-orm.md

 * Most ORMs support lazy loading for different data types, e.g.:
     * A LazyList<Car> will not contain all cars queried from the database, each individual Car’s data will be queried once it is accessed
     * Relations of the Car might also be loaded lazily, i.e. when the program tries to access it
-* Lazy loading is very important on mobile devices, since memory is limited!
+* Lazy loading is very important on mobile devices, since memory is limited.

 ## ORM / ORM Concepts - 6 - Data Model Generation

 * ORMs can be used on existing databases – more work
 * The best idea is to let the ORM create and manage the database accordingly
-    * Adds another layer of abstraction, you don’t have any direct control over what the database will look like …
+    * Adds another layer of abstraction, you don’t necessarily have direct control over what the database will look like …
-    * … but you can make a good assumption about tables (e.g. join tables)
+    * … but you can make a good assumption about tables (e.g. join tables, data types, etc)
 * As stated above, the ORM will take care of managing the database
     * New tables
     * Database updates if new data types are added